J-An-dev/dining-concierge-chatbot/README.md

     1. Search restaurants on Manhatta, New York given a specific cuisine type.
     2. Clean up any duplicate restaurant.
 - Store restaurant info in a DynamoDB table:
-    1. Create a DynamoDB table and named "yelp-restaurants".
+    1. Create a DynamoDB table and named `yelp-restaurants`.
     2. Store the restaurants scraped in the DynamoDB table.
     3. Store necessary attributes: Business ID, Name, Address, Location, Number of Reviews, Rating, Zip Code

-### Create an Elasticsearch instance
+### ~~Create an Elasticsearch instance~~
-1. Create an Elasticsearch index called "restaurants".
+1. ~~Create an Elasticsearch index called "restaurants".~~
-2. Create an Elasticsearch type under the index "restaurants" called "Restaurant".
+2. ~~Create an Elasticsearch type under the index "restaurants" called "Restaurant".~~
-3. Store partial information (RestaurantID, Cuisine, Location/Region) for each restaurant scraped under the "restaurants" index.
+3. ~~Store partial information (RestaurantID, Cuisine, Location/Region) for each restaurant scraped under the "restaurants" index.~~

+Update: Since keep the Elasticsearch instance running costs a lot, I switched to use RDS to handle the restaurant searching.

+### Create a RDS table
+1. Create a RDS MySQL database called `yelp-restaurants`.
+2. Set Public accessibility to Yes (but remember the user name and password).
+3. Add MYSQL/Aurora type inbound from anywhere (0.0.0.0/0) rule in the default VPC security groups.
+4. Create a table named `restaurant_info_clean` and import the restaurant info into the table with attributes `restaurant_id`, `cuisine_type`, `manhattan_region`.

 ### Build a suggestions module (decoupled from the Lex chatbot)
 - Create a new Lambda function (LF2) that acts as a queue worker.
 Whenever it is invoked it:
     1. Pulls a message from the SQS queue (Q1).
     2. Gets a random restaurant recommendation for the cuisine type and locaiton/region the user prefered from Elasticsearch and DynamoDB.
     3. Sends it over text message to the phone number included in the SQS message, using SNS.
-- Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function (LF2).
+- ~~Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function (LF2).~~
+- AWS recetly support triggering the Lambda function with SQS.
+Therefore, I implemented a more elegant way to trigger the LF2 when new message arrived in Q1.
+When setting up the trigger, remeber to include `AWSLambdaSQSQueueExecutionRole` and `AWSLambdaExecute` in the Lambda function execution role (create a new role in IAM that attaches these two policies).

 ## Directory Tree and Contents